edgexfoundry/device-sdk-go/README.md

 Up until this point, the pipeline has been [triggered](#triggers) by an event over HTTP and the data at the end of that pipeline lands in the last function specified.
 In the example, data ends up printed to the console.
 Perhaps we'd like to send the data back to where it came from.
 In the case of an HTTP trigger, this would be the HTTP response.
 In the case of a message bus, this could be a new topic to send the data back to for other applications that wish to receive it.
 To do this, simply call `edgexcontext.Complete([]byte outputData)` passing in the data you wish to "respond" with.
 In the above `printXMLToConsole(...)` function, replace `println(params[0].(string))` with `edgexcontext.Complete([]byte(params[0].(string)))`.
 You should now see the response in your postman window when testing the pipeline.

+## Examples

+The [App Service Examples](https://github.com/edgexfoundry-holding/app-service-examples) repo contains a variety of simple to advanced example **Application Services** built upon the **App Functions SDK**.
+Examples that once were in the examples folder of the SDK have been moved to this `Examples` repo.

 ## Triggers